A separation theorem for entire transcendental maps: Introduction

 An easy but surprising consequence of this theorem (see Corollary \ref{onlyoneregion}) is that a function in class $\Bt$ without fixed ray pairs (but which may have infinitely many singular values) can have at most one interior fixed point, in particular at most one non-repelling fixed point.

 To state our main theorem we need to recall the local dynamics around a parabolic fixed point (see \cite{Mi}).
 In a neighborhood of a fixed point $z_0$ with multiplicity $m+1\geq 2$, a holomorphic map $f$ can be written as $f(z)=z + a (z-z_0)^{m+1}+ \mathcal{O}(z-z_0)^{m+2}$.
 In this case, $z_0$ is in the boundary of $m$ distinct immediate basins of attraction which are fixed by $f$, formed by points whose orbits converge to $z_0$ in a given asymptotic direction.
 Following Goldberg and Milnor \cite{GM}, we call each of these basins a {\em virtual fixed point} of $f$.
-More generally, an immediate basin of attraction for a parabolic point which is fixed by $f^p$ is called a {\em virtual p-periodic point}.
+More generally, any immediate basin of attraction for a parabolic $p-$periodic point (i.e. a point with multiplier one under $f^p$) is called a {\em virtual p-periodic point} whenever it is fixed by $f^p$.

 The following is the main theorem in the paper.
 For completeness, it also contains the statement of Proposition A.

 \begin{mainthm} Let $f\in\Bt$ and assume that all fixed rays land.
 Then there are finitely many basic regions, and each basic region contains exactly one interior fixed point or virtual fixed point. \end{mainthm}